mac2000/taco/README.md

 - Added `Spring Boot DevTools`, `Lombok`, `Spring Configuration Processor`
 - Going to use [j2html](https://j2html.com/) as rendering engine - hopefully will achieve strongly typed views 💪

+# Building the Catalog

+Instead of htmlunit going to use selenide which gives way better experience.

 # TODO

 ## Rendering ContainerTag